jevko/writing/2022-01-21-json-vs-xml.md

 These two objects are compatible as to property names -- only the values are of different types.
 If in the initial design we assumed the `id` property to have a string value, we can simply relax this constraint to "string or object" to preserve backwards-compatibility.

-Since there is no way to assign an XML structure to an XML attribute, we might do something like this:
+In XML things are more complicated.
+If we start like this:

 ```xml
 <element id="123" />
 ```

+We can't assign an XML structure to the attribute.
+Instead we might do something like this:

 ```xml
 <element>